albertocasagrande99/CameraIdentification_NN/README.md

 # Camera Model Identification through neural networks

-This repo contains code for training a Resnet50 model for camera model identification. 📈
+This repo is based on [this work](https://github.com/PavelOstyakov/camera_identification/), and contains code for training a Resnet50 model for camera model identification. 📈

 ## Training 🏃